-President Trump, during his administration, repeatedly pointed out that Germany had been shirking its 2% of GDP defense budget target agreed to as recently as 2014.
-This is the case despite the fact that the United States keeps over 36,000 troops stationed in Germany at a cost of nearly $6 billion and to which Germany contributes only about 18% of that total in the form of in-kind services.
-In addition to the troop levels stationed in Germany, the Department of Defense has something in excess of 15,000 civilians in country.
-Germany’s economy, of course, is the direct beneficiary of so many Americans spending their hard-earned dollars on its soil.
+President Trump and several of his administration’s officials have repeatedly pointed out that Germany has been shirking its 2% of GDP defense budget target agreed to as recently as 2014.
+This is the case despite the fact that the United States keeps over 34,000 troops stationed in Germany at a cost of nearly $6 billion and to which Germany contributes only about 18% in the form of in-kind services.
+In addition to the troop levels stationed in Germany, the Department of Defense has something in excess of 17,000 civilians in country.
+Germany’s economy, of course, is the direct beneficiary of so many Americans spending their hard-earned dollars domestically.

-The niggardly German defense budget has onerous security consequences for the country and the continent yet there was a new-found outrage at President Trump’s plan to redeploy approximately 12,000 troops stationed in Germany to other theaters such as Poland.
-President Trump’s plan, predictably, was rescinded by the Biden administration.
-That the United States would have weakened NATO by removing approximately 30% of its troops from Germany was a spurious claim.
-It is Germany, by its actions, who is seemingly not committed to NATO or its own security.
+The niggardly German defense budget has onerous security consequences for the country and the continent yet there is a new-found outrage at President Trump’s plan to redeploy approximately 9,500 troops stationed in Germany to other theaters such as Poland.
+That the United States threatens to weaken NATO by its action to remove approximately 25% of its troops from Germany is a spurious claim.

 Consider that fewer than half of Germany’s fighter jets are able to fly their missions for lack of parts, and German soldiers are moved to hide their army’s lack of materiel by using broomsticks in lieu of non-existing heavy machine guns during war games.
 The German argument for its lack of financial commitment to NATO’s defense is as specious as it is creative.
 It goes something like this: national defense goes beyond military spending.
 Some types of development aid, the German government says, should count as defense spending.
 In a nutshell, this is a way of saying that the harboring of more than a million Syrian and other Middle Eastern refugees is tantamount to protecting Europe’s borders from aggressors!